Faith

 Love

-Human trafficking is a growing global evil that generates an estimated $150 billion each year, enslaving nearly 50 million people worldwide through crimes such as sex trafficking, labor trafficking, domestic servitude, and criminal exploitation.
-In the United States alone, the Global Slavery Index estimates that over one million victims are believed to be trapped in exploitation, yet resources for long-term healing remain extremely limited.
-According to the Institute for Survivor Care, there are only about 2,000 beds nationwide dedicated to long-term residential care for survivors, meaning that if every victim exited exploitation today, less than 1% would have access to the restorative care needed to rebuild their lives.
-Escaping exploitation is only the first step toward freedom—survivors often face deep trauma, broken relationships, and significant barriers to stability.
-What is urgently needed are not just beds, but safe homes that provide trauma-informed care, holistic support, and a community of consistent love and restoration where women can begin the long journey of healing and rebuilding their lives.
+Human trafficking is a growing global evil that generates an estimated $150 billion annually, enslaving nearly 50 million people worldwide through crimes including sex trafficking, labor trafficking, domestic servitude, and criminal exploitation.
+In the United States alone, the Global Slavery Index estimates more than one million victims, yet resources for long-term healing remain critically limited.
+According to the Institute for Survivor Care, only about 2,000 beds nationwide are dedicated to long-term residential survivor care—meaning that if every victim exited exploitation today, less than 1% would have access to the restorative support needed to rebuild their lives.
+Freedom from exploitation is only the beginning; survivors need safe homes offering trauma-informed, holistic care and a community of consistent support to begin the journey toward healing and stability.

-Her Song exists to help survivors move from survival to lasting freedom through Outreach, Care Coordination, and Long-Term Residential Survivor Care.
-Through outreach, Her Song equips communities and service providers to recognize trafficking while connecting directly with survivors in jails, prisons, and local communities.
-Through care coordination, the team walks alongside survivors, helping them navigate complex resources and take their next steps toward safety and stability.
-For women ready to begin a deeper healing journey, Her Song’s long-term residential program provides safe housing and trauma-informed, holistic care designed to restore the whole person.
-Survivors receive opportunities to strengthen basic life skills, counseling, educational and employment support, and the guidance of compassionate staff who walk with them every step of the way.
+Her Song helps empower survivors to pursue life-long healing and freedom through Outreach, Care Coordination, and Long-term Residential Survivor Care.
+Through Outreach, Her Song equips communities to recognize trafficking while connecting directly with survivors in jails, prisons, and local communities.
+Care Coordination provides personalized guidance, helping survivors navigate resources and take steps toward safety and stability.
+For women ready for deeper healing, Her Song’s Long-term Residential Survivor Care program offers safe housing and trauma-informed, holistic care through counseling, life skills strengthening, and educational and career development and support.
 Most importantly, women are welcomed into a community where they are deeply valued, loved unconditionally, and introduced to the hope and transformation found in Christ.
-Her Song currently operates safe homes and survivor programs in Jacksonville, Florida; Columbus, Ohio; Chattanooga, Tennessee; and the Capital District of New York, helping women find healing, stability, and the opportunity to build a new future.
+Her Song operates safe homes and survivor programs in Jacksonville, Florida; Columbus, Ohio; Chattanooga, Tennessee; and the Capital District of New York, helping women find healing, stability, and a path toward a renewed future.